Hiram Ohio

 Comparing the handwriting in the crossword puzzle to Garfield’s handwriting, the e’s were exactly the same.

-Playing back a tape, they heard a man and a woman speaking Greek, discussing where to hang the picture.
+Playing back a tape, they heard a man and a woman speaking Greek, discussing where to hang a picture.
 Garfield was fluent in Greek, and so was his wife.

-Pam Mallone had the same room that belonged to Mr. and Mrs. Garfield, and she experienced a lot of occurrences.
+This room belonged to Mr. and Mrs. Garfield, and other former owners.

 Once, when she tried to take a nap, the light above her suddenly turned on.
 She felt a male presence and heard him walk across the floor.
 Then, the light went out.